timbertson/runix/README.md

 ### Download improvements:

-Make downloads more efficient and add retries for transient HTTP / network errors.
+Support parallel downloads and add retries for transient HTTP / network errors.

-## Self-update:
+### Self-update:

  - provide a builtin way to update from the current bootstrap release's runscript